hebertbrito/node-nginx/README.md

 # node-nginx
-Simple project to user an Proxy with Load Balancer
+Simple project to user a Proxy with Load Balancer